 - GREEN: all OK

 - ORANGE: some alert is present

 - RED: Some fatal alert is present

 - DARK GREY: an alert has come, but state went back to normal again.
 The Grey color is displayed until a user "acknowledges" the alert.

-- LIGHT GREY: no alert is defined, or exists but was masked.
+- LIGHT GREY: no alert limits defined, or they exist but the alerts were masked.

+- WHITE: no alert limits defined.

-On the center top there is the alerts panel.
-It shows the most recent 6 alerts in the system.
-If more than 6 alerts are active at the moment (which is probable), they can be viewed in detail from the All alarms button: "All alarms": choose "Time range: Current" and check that "filter" has "alert state: All" and "Dpe filter: \" selected.
-The Masked Alarms button opens a list of all the alarms that are presently masked in the system (thus, if one of these will be in alert state, it will not show up as in the detector buttons color, or as a line in the alerts panel).
+On the center top there is the alerts table.
+It shows the most recent 5 alerts in the system.
+If more than 5 alerts are active at the moment (which is probable), they can be viewed in detail from the All alarms button: "All alarms": choose "Time range: Current" and check that "filter" has "alert state: All" and "Dpe filter: " selected.
+The Masked Alarms button opens a list of all the alarms that are presently masked in the system (thus, if one of these will be in alert state, it will not show up, in the detector buttons color, or as a line in the alerts table), nor will it trigger a sound alarm ("cuckoo").